mlflow/mlflow/docs/source/model/signatures.rst

 .. note::
-    Since MLflow 2.16.0, dictionary input example is not converted to pandas DataFrame anymore.
-If the model input is json-serializable object, e.g. list or dictionary, it is saved as json object without any conversion.
-For numpy arrays, a json serializable format is saved.
+    Prior to MLflow 2.16.0, dictionary input example was converted to Pandas DataFrame format when saving.
+In later versions, the input example is simply saved in its JSON serialized format.
 For pandas DataFrame, it is converted to dictionary format with ``to_dict(orient='split')`` and saved into json format.
     ``example_no_conversion`` parameter for langchain, openai, pyfunc and transformers flavors will be dropped in a future release.